Ideas in Inference-time Scaling can Benefit Generative Pre-training Algorithms: Two axes of inference-time scaling

-Methods that are scalable in both, with refinement steps in the outer loop: \begin{itemize} \item Autoregressive distribution smoothing~\citep{meng2021improved}, which performs an iterative denoising process with an autoregressive model as the inner loop. \end{itemize}
+Methods that are scalable in both, with state refinement in the outer loop: \begin{itemize} \item Autoregressive distribution smoothing~\citep{meng2021improved}, which performs an iterative denoising process with an autoregressive model as the inner loop. \end{itemize}